shobbs/shobbs.github.io/index.md

 MARC/MBRS programs.
 I also received professional training in presenting scientific documents and reports.

-# Header 1
+# Moto of the Day

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+This site is still a work in progress.

-## Header 2
+## Quote of the day

 > This is a blockquote following a header.
 >